shatrunjai/ShinySentimentAnalysis/README.md

 # File: server.R file  and ui.R file                                                        ####################
 ################################################################################################################
 To run this app:
-  1) Open R
+  a) Open R, and
-  2) Type in the following commands:
+  b) Type in the following commands:

         install.packages("shiny")
         library(shiny)